mevid93/compiler/README.md

 # Mini-Pascal Compiler

 Mini-Pascal compiler is a small compiler written at Code Generation course at Helsinki University.
-It takes Mini-Pascal program as input and generates low low-level C-program as output.
+It takes Mini-Pascal program as input and generates low-level C-program as output.

 ## Example input
 ```